Yakovliev/quantopia/_sources/math/pmf-pdf-cdf.md

 ### Conceptual Derivation and Intuition

 While a formal "derivation" of a PDF in the physical sense is not typical, we can understand its mathematical definition and intuitive meaning.
-Formally, a PDF $f_X(x)$ for a continuous random variable $X$ is defined as the derivative of its Cumulative Distribution Function (CDF), which we will discuss next:
+Formally, a PDF $f_X(x)$ for an absolutely continuous random variable $X$ is defined as the derivative of its Cumulative Distribution Function (CDF), which we will discuss next:

 $$f_X(x) = \frac{d}{dx} F_X(x)$$
 (This holds where $F_X(x)$ is differentiable).
 This means the PDF is the *rate of change* of the cumulative probability.